 For starters, the federal tax code does not have a minimum disbursement requirement for what are called “public charities,” a category of 501(c)(3) tax-exempt organizations.
 Churches are public charities by default.

 There is a requirement that all 501(c)(3) entities carry out charitable activities that are “commensurate in scope with their resources.”
 This ostensibly means that a charity cannot merely accumulate assets and remain a charity.
-The law does not set a fixed threshold for this though, and the IRS instead takes it on a case-by-case basis, applying the commensurate test very rarely.
-But, even by the whistleblower’s own admission, each year the Church is in fact spending $6 Billion a year on its tax-exempt activities.
+The law does not set a fixed threshold for this, though, and the IRS instead takes it on a case-by-case basis, applying the commensurate test very rarely.
+But, even by the whistleblower’s own admission, each year, the Church is, in fact, spending $6 Billion a year on its tax-exempt activities.

-But according to the IRS’s own definition, Ensign is also an “integrated auxiliary” managed by the Church, a legal treatment that combines their activities in certain ways.
+But according to the IRS’s own definition, Ensign Peak is also an “integrated auxiliary” managed by the Church, a legal treatment that combines their activities in certain ways.
 This is a critical detail that the whistleblower report only briefly mentions and seems to misunderstand.

 If the Church directly held these investments, it would likely pass any legal tests without concern.
-Does it make a legal difference if Ensign does the investing for the Church as an integrated auxiliary?
+Does it make a legal difference if Ensign Peak does the investing for the Church as an integrated auxiliary?
 This difference—a relatively narrow and technical one—has never been questioned by the IRS or a court, according to Sam Brunson, a Latter-day Saint and Loyola law professor who specializes in tax-exempt organizations.

 After looking at the facts and allegations involved, Peter J. Reilly, a non-Latter-day Saint CPA and tax specialist, observed in Forbes that “Ensign is not a private foundation.
 It is an integrated auxiliary of a church.
 And there is nothing in the tax law that prevents churches from accumulating wealth.”
 Reilly reached out to Paul Streckfus, another tax expert who runs a trusted publication focusing on tax-exempt organizations.
-He too concluded that the “matter does not merit IRS attention.”
+He, too, concluded that the “matter does not merit IRS attention.”

 Is saving $1 Billion a year for a “rainy day” fund wrong or abnormal?

 What the whistleblower appears to be concerned about is the fact that the Church is investing $1 billion a year in an endowment fund and not distributing it or the interest earned.
-But, is building a reserve endowment illegal or wrong?
+But is building a reserve endowment illegal or wrong?